 West Mount, Ripon, West Riding of Yorkshire

-In 1935, a Barnardo's 'Ever Open Door' was established in West Mount on Kirkby Road, Ripon, a property that had previously housed the Ripon Home for Girls.
+In 1935, a Barnardo's 'Ever Open Door' was established in West Mount on Kirkby Road, Ripon, a property that had previously housed the Ripon Industrial Home for Girls.
 Ripon's Ever Open Door was the last of the sixteen or so such establishments to be set up in Britain's provincial towns and cities and followed on from those already opened in Bath, Belfast, Birmingham, Bradford, Brighton, Bristol, Cardiff, Edinburgh, Leeds, Liverpool, Newcastle, Portsmouth, Plymouth, Sheffield and Southampton.
 The Ever Open Door houses, with their slogan 'No Destitute Child Ever Refused Admission', were open twenty-four hours a day and provided short-term shelter for homeless youngsters while consideration was given to their future, which would generally be in a long-term Barnardo home or emigration to Canada.

 In 1956, West Mount became a long-term home for boys.
 Then from 1975 until its final closure in October 1978 it was used as a home for children with emotional difficulties.